cisco-iamit/maqueen-snippets/README.md

 # Code snippets for BBC Microbit + Maqueen

-## Plan

-1. Microbit
-2. JavaScript
-3. DFrobot (each robot has a name)
-- Make it go forward for 5 seconds
-- Make it go forward and stop if it runs into an obstacle
-- Make it go forward and avoid an obstacle by turning left/right
-- Make it follow a path
-- Radio?

 ## Get started

-You need to open a code editor on https://makecode.microbit.org and then click "New Project".

-At the top, switch to JavaScript.
-You can always use Blocks editor to help you visualise what you are doing if you are new to JavaScript.

 This basic block of code allows to run your program indefinitely: